insected/bobbae_gcp-wiki/Interview-Data-Engineering.md

 What are the types of SCD?

-Very simply, there are 6 types of Slowly Changing Dimension that are commonly used, they are as follows:
+There are 6 types of Slowly Changing Dimension that are commonly used, they are as follows:

 * Type 0 – Fixed Dimension
 No changes allowed, dimension never changes